 Odyssey of the Mind: Students from kindergarten through college compete in this international celebration of creative thinking.
 Teams of 2-7 kids work together to develop solutions to theatrical or engineering challenges, then present their solutions at regional, state and world competitions.
 The metro Atlanta regional competition, held each spring in Lilburn, typically draws 125-150 teams.

-Destination ImagiNation: An international program for kids of all ages.
+Destination Imagination: An international program for kids of all ages.
 Teams of up to 7 kids take on challenges, then present what they’ve done at regional, state and global competitions.
 DI is similar to Odyssey of the Mind, but is smaller than Odyssey here in Georgia — although it is gaining ground here and is very active in other parts of the country.
+I’ve had personal experience running teams in Odyssey and D.I. and found the D.I. experience much more rewarding for the kids and me.

 For Inspiration and Recognition of Science and Technology (FIRST): This organization offers activities to inspire interest in science and technology.
 FIRST’s competitive leagues start with a junior LEGO league for kids in K-3rd grade and go up to robotics and technology competitions for high-school students.